lloydseo77/cse15l-lab-reports/report-2/blog2.md

 Logging in ```ieng6``` without password: ![Image](image-5.png)

 **Part 3:**
 From week 2, I learned how to create a web server.
 This requires compiling a Server file using HttpServer and another file that will manipulate various requests into the web server.
 Then running the latter file with an available port.
-By importing java.net.URI, we can access the web server's URL and manipulate the program to respond to different paths added to the URL.
+By importing java.net.URI, we can access the web server's URL and manipulate the program to respond to different paths appended to the URL.